simonArchipoff/qtg/README.md

 * Better (nicer) UI
   - be able to change unit (sec per day, sec per month, hz, ppm)
+  - integrate the system's clock uncertainty in the interface
 * Optimization of DSP (currently a lot of spurious computation is done)
   - switch to windowed correlation instead of fft
   - add phase drift to the computation for more precise result